Electricity sector in Canada: Newfoundland and Labrador

-Newfoundland and Labrador mainly relies on hydropower for its generation needs, supplemented by the 613.5-MW Holyrood Thermal Generating Station, near St. John's.
+Newfoundland and Labrador mainly relies on hydropower for its generation needs, supplemented by the 490-MW Holyrood Thermal Generating Station, near St. John's.
 The province's main power station, the 5,428-MW Churchill Falls Generating Station, was commissioned between 1971 and 1974.
-The generating station is owned by Churchill Falls Labrador Corporation Limited, a joint venture between Newfoundland and Labrador Hydro (65.8%) and Hydro-Québec (34.2%).
-Most of the output of the plant is sold at a fixed price to the Quebec utility under a 65-year power purchase agreement due to expire in 2041.
+The generating station is owned by Churchill Falls (Labrador) Corporation Limited, a joint venture between Newfoundland and Labrador Hydro (65.8%) and Hydro-Québec (34.2%).
+Most of the output of the plant is sold at a fixed price to the Quebec utility under a power purchase agreement due to expire in 2025.

 The Lower Churchill Project is a planned hydroelectric project in Labrador, to develop the remaining 35 per cent of the Churchill River that has not already been developed by the Churchill Falls Generating Station.
 The Lower Churchill's two installations at Gull Island and Muskrat Falls will have a combined capacity of over 3,074 MW and have the ability to provide 16.7 TWh of electricity per year.
-The Muskrat Falls Generation Facility will consist of a dam, a spillway, and a powerhouse with four Kaplan turbines and a total generating capacity of 824 MW.
-Construction of the Muskrat Falls Generation Facility began in 2013 and is expected to be complete in 2021.
+The Muskrat Falls Generation Facility consists of a dam, a spillway, and a powerhouse with four Kaplan turbines and a total generating capacity of 824 MW.
+Construction of the Muskrat Falls Generation Facility began in 2013 and was complete in 2022.